Table of Contents

 |7.
 Germany||14.
 Switzerland|

 |Dividends||5% and 10%||5% and 10%||0%||5% and 10%||5% and 10%||5% and 10%||5% and 10%||5% and 10%||5% and 10%|

 |Other income/payments||No Clause||15%||–||No Clause||–||No Clause||No Clause||No Clause||No Clause|

 |Luxembourg||Norway||Spain||Sweden||Switzerland||United Kingdom||United States of America||Venezuela||Rest of the World|

 |Dividends||5% and 10%||5% and 10%||0%, 5% and 10%||5% and 10%||5% and 10%||5% and 10%||5% and 10%||5% and 10%||5% and 10%|

 |Other income/payments||–||No Clause||–||–||No Clause||No Clause||No Clause||–||15%|

-The information on this page is provided by the Trinidad and Tobago based law firm of J.D.
-Sellier + Co as at May 27, 2016, and is provided for information purposes only.
+The information on this page is provided as at December 1, 2021, and is provided for information purposes only.
 It is not intended to be relied upon for specific tax and/or business advice and as such, readers are encouraged to consult with professional advisors on specific matters prior to making any decision.